 All full-time and certain part-time employees of the District, other than teachers, are covered by General Employees Retirement Fund (GERF).
-GERF members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security and Basic Plan members are not.
-The Basic Plan was closed to new members in 1967.
-All new members must participate in the Coordinated Plan.
+GERF members belong to the Coordinated Plan.
+Coordinated Plan members are covered by Social Security.

 B. Benefits Provided